 During the Renaissance there was intense interest in the science of optics.
-We see this trend in painters such as Van Eyck, whose work shows a keen sense of the properties of light and reflection.
+We see this trend in painters such as Van Eyck, whose work shows a keen sense of light and reflection.
 In the gemstone world this was a time when lapidaries began to conceive elaborate geometric faceting schemes to control and enhance the light coming from within a gemstone.

 Gems are fashioned in a variety of cutting styles that create planar surfaces called facets.
 The top facets form the crown and the bottom facets form the pavilion of the gemstone.
 The facets themselves are polygonal in shape.
 The crown and pavilion facets have different functions.
-Facets in the crown capture light while facets in the pavilion reflect light by total internal reflection.
+Facets in the crown capture light whilst facets in the pavilion reflect light by total internal reflection.
 This light capturing and redirection makes a gem appear illuminated.
-There are in fact several illumination effects produced that make a gemstone appealing.
+There are several illumination effects produced that make a gemstone appealing.

 The main illumination effects are known as brilliance, fire, and scintillation.
 Brilliance refers to the ability of a stone to redirect light to the eyes of an observer so that the gem's crown appears illuminated.

 The term fire or dispersion refers to the rainbow-like colors that are refracted from gemstone facets.
 Fire occurs because white light entering or exiting a stone is dispersed into its constituent colors.

 The effect of scintillation refers to flashes of light, white or colored, that are produced when the gem, the observer, or the illumination source moves.
 Scintillation is a dynamic and rich effect.
 Scintillation in gemstones has been broadly defined as the alternating display of reflections from the polished facets of a gemstone; in other words, the flashing or twinkling of light from a facet.